Staycations: An awesome side effect of a horrible economy, or how Mary learned to love a yurt

 With parks becoming more and more underfunded, which I think is a shame, I am just super impressed with how well this place is maintained.
 Thank you to all who contribute to this park!!
 We expect to be back again next year!

-One thought on “Staycations: An awesome side effect of a horrible economy, or how Mary learned to love a yurt”
+One response to “Staycations: An awesome side effect of a horrible economy, or how Mary learned to love a yurt”